LT2H/PongNet/README.md

   3. Connect: Each client enters the server’s IP and port.

   4. Play: The game begins automatically when both players are ready.

+**Controls**

+  - A / D – Move left / right

+  - SPACEBAR – Launch the ball

+  - ESC – Open the quit menu

 ## License
 - This repository is licensed under Apache 2.0 (see included LICENSE.txt file for more details)